Psilocybin mushrooms have been used for hundreds of years in spiritual practices by various Indigenous peoples.

 James Fadiman, PhD, advises in The Psychedelic’s Explorer’s Guide that when microdosing, individuals take one day on and two days off, to ensure the effects don’t become too potent.

 The amount of the drug taken can be tweaked depending on the individual user’s experience.
-A typical amount of magic mushroom to microdose is between 0.1 and 0.4 grams.
+A typical amount of magic mushroom to microdose is between 125 mg and 0.3 grams.

-Scientific Studies on Using Psilocybin to Treat Anxiety
+Scientific Studies on Using Psilocybin Mushrooms to Treat Anxiety

 Now for the proof…